Doctoral Studies

 Workshops and retreats

-GSL doctoral students can organise their own workshops or retreats in consultation with the Graduate School.
+GSL doctoral candidates can organise their own workshops or retreats in consultation with the Graduate School.
 They will receive financial support from the GSL.

 Upon request, the GSL office will send information with financial and organisational guidelines for GSL workshops which must be considered when preparing an application.
 Applications should contain the following: